Carlos Delgado (footballer, born 1990): Leganés

 On 8 August 2014, Delgado joined CD Leganés who had recently promoted to Segunda División.
 He made his debut for the club on 23 November, starting in a 1–0 away loss against CD Mirandés.

 After appearing in 13 competitive matches, Delgado was released.

 Recreativo and Albacete

 On 2 August 2015, Delgado signed a one-year deal with Recreativo de Huelva of the third division.
 On 28 June 2016 he moved to Albacete Balompié in the same league, and achieved promotion to division two as captain.

 Later career

 On 16 July 2018, free agent Delgado agreed to a three-year contract with third-tier CD Castellón.
 One year later, he was loaned to Indian Super League club Odisha FC.

 Delgado spent the 2021–22 season with CD Atlético Baleares in the newly created Primera División RFEF.
 In June 2022 he returned to Odisha, reuniting with manager Josep Gombau.
 He made his second debut on 17 August, in a 6–0 rout of NorthEast United FC in the Durand Cup.

+On 22 August 2026, Delgado joined Mumbai City FC on a one-year deal.